 Getresponse e-newsletter templates

-For me, this is where Getresponse falls down a bit: I think the templates provided out of the box look rather dated; they are certainly not as attractive as those offered by Mailchimp (and I slightly prefer Aweber's offering here too).
+For me, this is where Getresponse falls down a bit: I think the templates provided out of the box look rather dated; they are certainly not as attractive as those offered by Mailchimp or Campaign Monitor (and I slightly prefer Aweber's offering here too).

 On the plus side, the Getresponse templates are very tweakable - you can change fonts, layouts and imagery easily enough using the controls provided; and of course there is nothing to stop you simply designing your own HTML email template and importing the code for it.
 Additionally, there are tons of templates to choose from, and they are presented in easy-to-understand categories - so it is generally pretty straightforward to find a good starting point for a template and edit it until you are happy with the design.